-And why wouldn’t it?
-It’s got a vintage Hollywood chic feel to it.
-It’s not too feminine–so it appeals to the guys out there–but it still has this “glamping” vibe going on.
+Some reader makeovers are so awesome, I’ve just got to share them again.
+Jess’s 1996 Coleman Laredo remodel is one of those.
+It’s not too feminine–so it appeals to the guys out there–but it still has this vintage Hollywood chic “glamping” vibe going on.
 I love. love. love this one, and I know you will, too.
-Here’s Jess to tell you all about how she tackled this project…
+If you missed it the first time around, here’s Jess to tell you all about how she tackled this project…

 I grew up in the 80’s, camping every summer in my family’s pop up.
 These are my favorite memories from my childhood.
 I wanted my daughter to have the same camping experience I did, so my husband and I finally got a pop up.

 It’s a 1996 Coleman Fleetwood Laredo.
 It needed some major TLC, but for only $500, I was able to make our camper a home away from home.
 It took me about 10 hours, but I first cleaned it inside and out.
 The previous owner had nailed laminate flooring down to the floor of the camper, so next I ripped out all that laminate and scraped off all the old glue from the original linoleum flooring.I decided I didn’t want to sand or remove the cabinets, so I gave them a good cleaning and two coats of Bullseye bonding primer.
 Then I rolled on two coats of light grey paint that we had leftover from our basement project.
 The color of paint is called Seattle, and it is made by Kwal Paint.
 I removed the old light brown t-trim molding that was on the edge of all the cabinets and replaced with pretty new white t-trim I got for cheap on eBay.